s4yhii/s4yhii.github.io/_posts/2022-07-05-Injections-in Python.md

 #### Content Security Policy (CSP)

-The Content Security Policy (CSP) is a browser mechanism that enables the creation of source allow lists for client-side resources of web applications, e.g., JavaScript, CSS, images, etc. CSP via a special HTTP header instructs the browser to only execute or render resources from those sources.
+Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.
+CSP via a special HTTP header instructs the browser to only execute or render resources from those sources.

 For example: